Y-Farid/baccalaureat-calculator/README.md

 ## 🔮 Future Improvements

 This project serves as a strong foundation, and I have a clear roadmap for future enhancements to increase its utility for students planning international studies:

-*   **Implement an International Grade Converter:**
-    *   **Goal:** Add a feature to convert the final Baccalauréat score (/20) to three major international scoring systems:
-        1.  **US GPA:** Convert the score to a standard 4.0 Grade Point Average scale.
-        2.  **IB Points:** Map the grade to the International Baccalaureate scale (out of 45).
-        3.  **A-Levels:** Provide an equivalent British A-Level grade (A*, A, B, etc.).
-    *   **Plan:** This would involve researching official and commonly used conversion tables for each system.
-The UI would be updated with a new results section, and a JavaScript function would be written to handle the mapping logic for all three conversions based on the final calculated grade.

 *   **Add Robust Input Validation:**
     *   **Goal:** Improve the user experience by preventing invalid inputs.